jivanyatra/qlink_tool_automator/README.md

 1. launching the new tool
 1. changing the baud rate for the device and connecting to it
 1. opening the raw prompt
-1. enteringa programming command of choice
+1. entering a programming command of choice
    * this includes the password twice, ip address, and port
 1. providing a two second window for manual verification
 1. closing the new tool